-Heat lard in a dutch oven on medium-high heat.
+- Heat lard in a large dutch oven over medium-high heat.

-Once pork has formed a nice crust add remaining ingredients, cover, and reduce heat to low.
+- Once pork has formed a nice crust add remaining ingredients, cover, and reduce heat to low heat.

-Once tender, remove pork pieces from dutch oven (reserving juices) and set on a baking pan.
-Place pork under the broiler until slightly charred.
+- Once tender, remove the cooked pork pieces from dutch oven with a slotted spoon (reserving cooking juices) and set on a sheet pan.
+Place the pork under the broiler until slightly charred.
 Rotate as needed to prevent excessive burning.

-Add pork back to the dutch oven, shred and combine with the juices.
+- Transfer pork back to the dutch oven, shred the meat with a fork and combine with the cooking juices.
 Taste for salt and adjust as needed.